ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 ### Support for VMware vSAN stretched clusters for vSphere 7.0 Update 1a and NSX-T 3.1
 {: #relnotes_v40-dedicated-stretched-v70}

 VMware vSphere Enterprise Plus 7.0 Update 1a and VMware NSX-T 3.1 are included when you order a VMware vCenter Server stretched cluster across a multizone region.
-The stretched cluster is deployed as a single converged cluster capable of hosting both management and workload clusters.
-The combination of converged cluster and support for a 3-host RAID 1 configuration enables you to deploy an instance with a minimum of eight hosts when you use NFS storage for your witness cluster, or nine hosts when you use vSAN storage for your witness cluster.
+The stretched cluster is deployed as a single consolidated cluster capable of hosting both management and workload clusters.

+With the combination of consolidated cluster and support for a 3-host RAID 1 configuration, you can deploy an instance with a minimum of eight hosts when you use NFS storage for your witness cluster, or nine hosts when you use vSAN storage for your witness cluster.

-Additional features for stretched clusters are planned for future releases, including support for regulated workloads, edge services clusters, additional workload clusters, and optional add-on services.
+Extra features for stretched clusters are planned for future releases, including support for VMware Regulated Workloads, edge services clusters, more workload clusters, and optional add-on services.
 {:note}

 ### Updates for VMware NSX